Disclaimer: I only own the plot and nothing else. Short I know, but I found it funny.

 Londo's explanation didn't clarify Garibaldi at all.
-And neither did it to Vir, who listen the conversation in his corner.
+And neither did it to Vir, who listened the conversation in his corner.

 "Londo, what makes you think Humans have low self-esteem?" – Vir asked.
-Garibladi returned to his water, not bothering to fully listen to the Londo's apparent senseless further explanation.
-Londo turned to Vir.
+Garibaldi returned to his water, not bothering to fully listen to the Londo's apparent senseless crap.

 "Hey!" – Garibaldi faced the ambassador, his male-pride urging him to it. – "I'll have you know…"

 "Don't be so insulted, Mr. Garibaldi." – Londo grinned. – "There is no shame on that.
 It's perfectly acceptable for your race to try showing a…more respectful show of your manliness when you go into battle."

 "I'll have you know, Mollari, that my people have a longer 'self-esteem' than all your 6 'self-esteems' combined."

 "Oh?" – Londo spotted another chance to tease the man. – "And does that also applies to Human females?"